hp-gong/angularjs-php-launch-application/README.md

 This is the design template I used is from freehtml5:

 https://freehtml5.co/demos/launch/

-The img folder contain preview images of the front end & admin section.

 Once you log in to the admin section, there are 7 pages: